ANALYSIS-Biden's overture to Asian oil consumers serves warning to OPEC+ | Headlines

 ANALYSIS-Biden's overture to Asian oil consumers serves warning to OPEC+

-Administration officials, led by Senior Adviser on Energy Security Amos Hochstein, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.
+Administration officials, including national security adviser Jake Sullivan, senior adviser on energy security Amos Hochstein, and White House economic adviser Brian Deese, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.
 Those countries and the United States are the world's five largest oil importers, so the move could act as a powerful signal about consumer-nation unity on global energy prices.

-After those pleas were rebuffed, the Biden administration hatched a different plan to keep the pressuring OPEC+ ahead of its Dec.
+After those pleas were rebuffed, the Biden administration hatched a different plan to keep pressuring OPEC+ ahead of its Dec.
 2 meeting on oil output policy.
-Administration officials, led by Senior Adviser on Energy Security Amos Hochstein, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.
+Administration officials, including national security adviser Jake Sullivan, senior adviser on energy security Amos Hochstein, and White House economic adviser Brian Deese, pulled in longtime allies Japan and South Korea as well as China and India to consider a joint release of emergency reserves, an administration source told Reuters on Wednesday.

 Those countries and the United States are the world's five largest oil importers, so the move could act as a powerful signal about consumer-nation unity on global energy prices.
 If stocks are released, it could drive prices lower, at least in the short-term, analysts said, which could hit OPEC+ revenue.
 "The strategy here seems like not only a response to the alleged rebuffing of the presidential requests, but also a deliberate threat," said Kevin Book, an analyst at the nonpartisan ClearView Energy Partners research group.